 And if there's a take-home message from this post, it's that I have a problem with sacred cows -- as the saying goes, "he who follow sacred cow down the road encounters cow shit."
 Before too long comes my recollection of Woodstock, now 40 years down the road.

-Rock bands of the classic era were always trying to see if the guy from The New York Times would do drugs with them.
+Rock bands of the classic era were always trying to see if the big shot reporter from the newspaper would do drugs with them.
 That was me.
 It was the late 60s/early 70s.

 I pretty much looked like them.
-I had the clothes, the hair, and the general look, which went “this is too fucking ridiculous to be real.”
-But I had a press badge reading The New York Times, which in most cases meant that when I showed up at their hotel the heroin would go into the drawer with the Gideon Bible before they let me in the door.
+I had the clothes, the hair, and the general look, which went “this guy is with the Grateful Dead. “ But I had a press badge, which in most cases meant that when I showed up at their hotel the heroin would go into the drawer with the Gideon Bible before they let me in the door.

 As soon as he saw me, Hite yelled “he’s a freak!” and whipped the hat off a bowl holding about a pound of weed.